Nirmalkumar9182/nlp-assignment/README.md

 If all libraries are present, the Main java class should be able to execute without any errors.
 The program will prompt for a location which you have stored the relevant 7z file inside of your computer.
 If the path is correct, it should extract the relevant XML file into an output file named as output.xml in the root folder of the project.

 Note that this program will only run for 2 seconds because the 7z file which was used for this project is too big to complete the actual output processing.
 This will also mean that the file generated (output.xml) is not a complete XML file, so any incomplete information like broken XML tags at the end of the file should be expected and to be removed.
 A <rows> tag should be added to the end of the file.

+# Porter's Stemming
+In order to observe stemming of words from our output file.
+Our team has used the Porter's Stemming library for Java.
+The program can be found under 'java/PortersSemming'

+# POS Tagging
+The POS tag set which was used in this project was the Maxent Treebank POS tag set.
+To observe how the tagging works, a Java program has been written to first tokenize a string, followed by the tagging of tokens.
+The POS Tagger can be found under 'java/POSTagger'

 # Question-Answer splitter
 The question-answer splitter is a Python program written to separate the question posts from the answer posts from the generated output.xml file.
 The program is located under 'python/QuestionAnswerSplitter/question-answer-splitter.py'.